This article features contributions from MIND's Chief Data Science Officer Andrew Coulson.

 Because ST Math requires all students to solve the same deceptively simple puzzles early on, and then work their way through to sometimes maddeningly tricky puzzles, it is never teaching to the middle.
 Ultimately, Pickerington chose to deploy ST Math in alignment with its goals—and experienced increases in math performance as a result.

-Whether it’s struggling with a puzzle that forces the student to use spatial-temporal thinking on some new math, or getting stuck for the 20th time on a challenge game, all students eventually reach some level of struggle with ST Math.
+Whether it’s struggling with a puzzle that forces the student to use spatial-temporal thinking on some new math, or getting stuck for the 20th time on a challenge game, all ST Math students eventually reach some level of struggle.
 Given time and informative feedback, they will work through it at their own pace.
 Along the way, they will develop an important association between trying and learning from their mistakes, and embracing new challenges.

 “When the gifted kids get stuck on something, they feel defeated.
 So I give them a break and have them help someone else who’s not as far along as them,” says Smith, the teacher from Killeen.
 “I have the gifted students serve as mentors for their classmates who are stuck on levels.”